-With regard to CVP and SWP water operations under the 2008 USFWS Formal Endangered Species Act Consultation on the Proposed Coordinated Operations of the CVP and SWP, the 2009 NMFS Biological Opinion and Conference Opinion on the Long-term Operations of the CVP and SWP (current BiOps), and related authorizations under the California Endangered Species Act (CESA) for the SWP, there remain a number of key uncertainties associated with identifying biological response to management actions.
-These uncertainties have been raised in a number of different venues (e.g. by the Long-term operations biological opinions independent review panel (LOBO IRP), Interagency Ecological Program (IEP) Management, Analysis, and Synthesis Team (MAST) & Salmon and Sturgeon Assessment of Indicators by Lifestage (SAIL), and CSAMP Salmon Scoping Team (SST)) as well as during the development of a Biological Assessment and application for incidental take under Section 2081(b) of CESA for CWF.
+With regard to Central Valley water operations under the 2008 USFWS Formal Endangered Species Act Consultation on the Proposed Coordinated Operations of the CVP and SWP, and the 2009 NMFS Biological Opinion and Conference Opinion on the Long-term Operations of the CVP and SWP (current BiOps), there remain a number of key uncertainties associated with identifying biological response to management actions.
+These uncertainties have been raised in a number of different venues (e.g. IEP Management, Analysis, and Synthesis Team (MAST) & Salmon and Sturgeon Assessment of Indicators by Lifestage (SAIL), and CSAMP Salmon Scoping Team (SST)) as well as during the development of a Biological Assessment for CWF.